← Back to All Blog Posts

 The Importance of Overcoming Last Mile Supply Chain Challenges

 You can’t ignore last mile delivery challenges for the simple reason that the final mile directly affects customer satisfaction.
-To wit, one survey showed that 56 percent of shoppers said that they will refuse to buy from the same store or brand again if it failed to provide them with a reliable shipping service.
+To wit, one survey showed that 61 percent of buyers said they would be less likely to buy from the same store or brand again if it failed to provide them with a reliable shipping service.

 In this way, failing to address the problems in the last mile of the supply chain can impact your bottom line.
 Inefficient workflows in the last mile cause businesses to lose money while missing out on opportunities to delight customers and boost customer retention and repeat business.
 In order to fight that inefficiency, you need to find a way to overcome a number of supply chain challenges.